rkyzk/ecopost/README.md

 - Montserrat was used for headings because it's stylish and stands out from the rest when used sparingly.
 - For the content Lato is used since it's readable and familiar to users.

-## Detailed Look at Each Part and Function
+## Each Part and Function in Detail

 ### Navigation (common to all pages)
 - The logo of the website is located on the left side of the navigation bar.